Wildlife & Waterways (Bathscape Walk 1)

 Route description

 3-mile ‘tadpole’ shaped walk in southwest Bath.
 It is great for children as it takes in three parks and is great for bikes and scooters.
-Smaller motorised wheelchairs should manage it, but be aware of two short but steep uphill sections and one barrier which is quite narrow to get through next to the One Stop Shop in Twerton.
-The barrier can be seen from the road, so it could be checked in advance of starting this walk.
+Smaller motorised wheelchairs should manage it, but be aware of two short but steep uphill sections.

 Watch for ducks and other birds, such as swans and cormorants, using the river as you cross the numerous bridges.